timdrysdale/opal/README.md

 Basically you need to install CUDA first, which for Optix 5.1 should be 9.0 although it has been tested with 9.1 and 9.2.
 Do not use CUDA 10.0, does not work with Optix 5.1.

 Unzip Optix.
 Go to the root folder of Optix and build it to test it works.
-Use Cmake for this:
+For this, use Cmake as follows:

 In Linux:
 ```bash
 cd SDK
 ccmake .
 ```
+Alternatively, as recommended in the INSTALL, you can create your build directory, go to it and run ``ccmake /path/to/SDK``.

 Configure and generate, then
 ```bash
 make